-Derivatives are used in accordance with the provisions of the investment conditions.
-Where derivatives may be acquired, they do not explicitly serve to achieve the sustainable investment objective of the (sub)fund and are reported under "other investments".
+Derivatives are used in accordance with the requirements of the investment principles of the Prospectus.
+Insofar as derivatives may be acquired, these do not explicitly serve to achieve the sustainable investment objectives of the (Sub)Fund and will be recorded under other, "not sustainable" investments.
 Derivatives may only be used to offset negative market fluctuations.